DanielBrito/fire-tasks/README.md

 An awesome to-do list application using React (with Hooks), Firebase and Styled Components.

+A [live demo](https://fire-tasks-a3674.web.app/) is worth a thousand pictures.

 ![Fire Tasks Screencast](preview.gif)

 ### :zap: Main features